typekit/webfontloader/docs/EVENTS.md

 > The `Font Inactive` event will be triggered after 5 seconds if the font fails to render.
-If *at least* one font succesfully renders, the `Active` event will be triggered, else the `Inative` even will be triggered.
+If *at least* one font succesfully renders, the `Active` event will be triggered, else the `Inactive` even will be triggered.

+You can configure the timeout by using the `timeout` configuration on the `WebFont.load` function.

+    WebFont.load({
+      timeout: 2000, // Set the timeout to two seconds ...
+    });

+The timeout value should be in milliseconds, and defaults to 5 seconds if not supplied.

 ### Browser Support